iamaaditya/iamaaditya.github.io/notes/research/vqa/index.md

     GloVe is an unsupervised learning algorithm for obtaining vector representations for words.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.
   * Paper: GloVe: Global Vectors for Word Representation <http://nlp.stanford.edu/projects/glove/glove.pdf>

+## Datasets

+ 1. Visual Question Answering (VQA) dataset[6]: Based on images from the COCO dataset,it currently has 360K questions on 120K images.
+There are plans of releasing questions on the rest of the COCO images and an additional 50K abstract images.
+All the questions are human-generated, and were specifically designed to stump a "smart robot".

+ 2. Visual Madlibs[11]: It contains fill-in-the-blank type questions along with standard question-answer pairs.
+It has 360K questions on 10K images from the COCO dataset.
+A lot of questions require high-level human cognition, such as describing what one feels on seeing an image.

+ 3. Toronto COCO-QA Dataset[10]: Automatically generated questions from the captions of the MS COCO dataset.
+At 115K questions, it is smaller than the VQA dataset.
+Answers are all one word.

+ 4. DAQUAR[5] - DAtaset for QUestion Answering on Real-world images: A much smaller dataset, with about 12K questions.
+This was one of the earliest datasets on image question and answering.

 ## Other relevant works

 ### Codes

   * Baseline only, MIT <https://github.com/metalbubble/VQAbaseline/>